Physical constant: Tests on time-independence

+Dimensionless physical constants

+Any ratio between physical constants of the same dimensions results in a dimensionless physical constant, for example, the proton-to-electron mass ratio.
+The fine-structure constant α, introduced by Arnold Sommerfeld, is the best known dimensionless fundamental physical constant.
+It is the value of the elementary charge squared expressed in Planck units.
+This value has become a standard example when discussing the derivability or non-derivability of physical constants.

 Fine-tuned universe

 Some physicists have explored the notion that if the dimensionless physical constants had sufficiently different values, our Universe would be so radically different that intelligent life would probably not have emerged, and that our Universe therefore seems to be fine-tuned for intelligent life.
-However, the phase space of the possible constants and their values is unknowable, so any conclusions drawn from such arguments are unsupported.
 The anthropic principle states a logical truism: the fact of our existence as intelligent beings who can measure physical constants requires those constants to be such that beings like us can exist.
 There are a variety of interpretations of the constants' values, including that of a divine creator (the apparent fine-tuning is actual and intentional), or that the universe is one universe of many in a multiverse (e.g. the many-worlds interpretation of quantum mechanics), or even that, if information is an innate property of the universe and logically inseparable from consciousness, a universe without the capacity for conscious beings cannot exist.